ONLYOFFICE-QA/testing-wrata/README.md

   error in logs you should add `rspec_passed_time_formatter` gem dependency in project file.
   Since [#857](https://github.com/ONLYOFFICE/testing-wrata/pull/857)
+* High SQL storage usage - this is normal, because we store all logs in database and they are not deleted automatically.
+  You can delete them manually by logging as active user, going to `Profile` -> `Run history` -> `Clear history`.
+  After that you should wait some time for postgres to delete all data or trigger `VACUUM` manually

 ## How to release new version (for maintainers)